peekbank/peekbank-data-import/data/fernald_marchman_2012/ReadME.md

 NOTES:
 the dataset has LWL data longitudinally on 18 / 24 / 30 mo (same kids), there are non-vanilla trials at 24 and 30 (the LWL at 24 and 30 is not reported in the paper)

-TODO there is variation between whether word onset is 18/19 or 78 (so there's an extra 2 seconds for 87a-102a) (ask Virginia about this)

-TODO what is the interpretation for some of the 18 mo data (raw) has false and true instead of 0 and 1 (presumably?)

-TODO verify that switching L & R as is done in the code is correct!
-TODO what is the right empty field for aux data

-TODO What to do about conditions! (cond_orig, condition, originalcondition, condition2)
-* how should these be collapsed into a condition label for trial_type

-TODO is the aux data for any category

-TODO should "order" be in trial_type classification or not (what should lab_trial_type_id be), also what is "order" anyway.

-Image related:
-* why are there L & R versions for some things which are sometimes mirrored and sometimes not -- can we ignore mirroring?
-* Are babyA and babyB the babyonNovel ones? should those be treated differently? ditto bird, dog,
-* slightly different images for different time points
-* what to do for fan, manju, massager,novel,

-5. Importing ambiguity

 Note: for images, some images were shown in slightly different versions or mirrored in some conditions.
 Only one version is included here.

+For the manju and tempo trials, some were exposure where the object was on a background and some were tests where they were not on the background.

+5. Importing ambiguity

+ToDos:
+* check with Martin and/or Virginia about whether slightly different images (mirroring) matter